About this course

 All modules in the course are mandatory.

-Documentation Requirements:
+Documentation requirements

-Consequences of Absence:
+Consequences of absence from course

 • Notes